 Transport to/from Puno and among the islands is about as straight forward as it gets.

-There is a boat collective that offers direct return ticket to the island valid for 15 days, as well as a sort of hop-on hop-off/ joint ticket service called a “multiple way” ticket for visiting Uros, Amantani, and Taquile.
+There is a boat collective that offers direct return ticket to the island valid for 15 days, as well as a sort of hop-on hop-off/ joint ticket service called a “multiple way” ticket for visiting Uros, Amantani, and Taquile Island.

-If you’re headed direct to Taquile from Puno, head down to the port in Puno [map] and look for the “Taquile” sign board.
+If you are headed direct to Taquile Island from Puno, head down to the port in Puno [map] and look for the “Taquile” sign board.
 A return journey to Isla Taquile should cost around 25s, depart around 7:45am, and take about 4 hours (including a 45-minute stop at the Uros floating reed islands).

-When you are ready to leave Amantani for Taquile, boats leave Amantani at 8am and arrive at 9am (1 hour).
-When you’re ready to head back to Puno, boats typically depart Taquile around noon, arriving in Puno around 3pm (3 hrs.).
+When you are ready to leave Isla Amantani for Isla Taquile, boats leave Amantani at 8am and arrive at 9am (1 hour).
+When you’re ready to head back to Puno, boats typically depart Taquile Island around noon, arriving in Puno around 3pm (3 hrs.).

 Of course, this is all subject to change without warning (as we experienced first hand!) due to weather conditions or periodic schedule changes.
 Once you arrive in Puno, you can easily confirm all these details at your guesthouse or the port ticket office.